wmbusmeters/wmbusmeters/README.md

     --alarmshell=<cmdline> invokes cmdline when an alarm triggers --alarmtimeout=<time> Expect a telegram to arrive within <time> seconds, eg 60s, 60m, 24h during expected activity.
     --debug for a lot of information
-    --donotprobe=<tty> do not auto-probe this tty.
+    --device=<device> override device in config files.
+Use only in combination with --useconfig= option --donotprobe=<tty> do not auto-probe this tty.
 Use multiple times for several ttys or specify "all" for all ttys.
     --exitafter=<time> exit program after time, eg 20h, 10m 5s
     --format=<hr/json/fields> for human readable, json or semicolon separated fields